juxor/afaq/markdown/secG1.md

 the joint product of himself and others, [it] holds that property is liberty."_ [**Liberty**, no. 122, p.
 4]

-If, as it is sometimes suggested, the difference between a right "libertarian" is that they despise the state because it hinders the freedom of property while left libertarians condemn it because it is a bastion of property, it is worthwhile to note two important facts.
+If, as it is sometimes suggested, the difference between right "libertarians" and left libertarians is that the former despise the state because it hinders the freedom of property while the latter condemn it because it is a bastion of property, it is worthwhile to note two important facts.
 Firstly, that individualist anarchism condemns the state because it protects the land monopoly, i.e., capitalist property rights in land and what is on it, rather than a system of "occupancy and use."
 Secondly, that all schools of anarchist oppose capitalism because it is based on the exploitation of labour, an exploitation which the state protects.
-Hence de Cleyre: _"I wish a sharp distinction made between the legal institution of property, and property in the sense that what a man definitely produces by his own labour is his own."_ The inequality and oppressions of capitalism are _"the inevitable result of the whole politico-economic lie that man can be free and the institution of property continue to exist."_
+Hence de Cleyre: _"I wish a sharp distinction made between the legal institution of property, and property in the sense that what a man definitely produces by his own labour is his own."_
-[**Exquisite Rebel**, p.
+The inequality and oppressions of capitalism are _"the inevitable result of the whole politico-economic lie that man can be free and the institution of property continue to exist."_ [**Exquisite Rebel**, p.
 297] Given this, given these bastions of property against which the both the individualist and social anarchists turn their fire, it is obvious that both schools are left libertarians.

 For these reasons it is clear that just because the Individualist Anarchists supported (a form of) "property" does not mean they are capitalists.
 After